carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 [practical safety and testing mechanisms](../goals.md#practical-safety-and-testing-mechanisms) will emphasize guaranteed safety where feasible without creating barriers to Carbon's [other goals](../goals.md), particularly performance and interoperability.
-In several major safety categories, we don't expect guaranteed safety to be feasible without such compromises, so we will need to focus on error detection and safety hardening.
+This limits Carbon's options for guaranteed safety, and as a result there will be more reliance upon error detection and safety hardening.
 The language's design should incentivize safe programming, although it will not be required.

 When writing code, Carbon developers should expect to receive safety without needing to add safety annotations.
 Carbon will have optional safety annotations